-Finally, different functions of the Bank are also involved in the remuneration policy framework:
+Furthermore, different functions of the Bank are also involved in the remuneration directive framework:

-- > The Human Resources Department ensure that the individual objectives set, weights and measures used in the annual review process, are consistent with the principles of the remuneration policy and its guiding principles; - > Control functions also play a role with regards to the remuneration policy: Compliance ensures regulatory oversight and, together with the Risk Management function, works with Human Resources in defining the list of identified staff.
-Internal Audit, on the other side, is mandated by the Board of Directors to independently control the remuneration policy.
+• The Human Resources Department ensure that the individual objectives set, weights and measures

+- used in the annual review process, are consistent with the principles of the remuneration directive and its guiding principles; - Control functions also play a role with regards to the remuneration directive: Compliance ensures regulatory oversight and, together with the Risk Management function, works with Human Resources in defining the list of identified staff.
+Internal Audit, on the other side, is mandated by the Board of Directors to independently control the remuneration directive.